-- to identify students with SEN and disabilities and ensure that their needs are met - to ensure that students with SEN and disabilities can access the activities that the school offers - to ensure that all learners make the best possible progress - to ensure parents are informed of their child's special needs and that there is effective communication between parents and school

-- to ensure that learners express their views and are fully involved in decisions which affect their education - to promote effective partnership and involve outside agencies as and when appropriate.
+- to identify students with SEN and disabilities promptly and therefore ensure that their needs are met - to ensure that students with SEN and disabilities can access the activities that the school offers - to ensure that all learners make the best possible progress - to ensure parents/carers are informed of their child's special needs and that there is effective communication between parents/carers and school - to ensure that learners express their views and are fully involved in decisions which affect their education - to promote effective partnership and involve outside agencies as and when appropriate.

 The success of the school's SEN policy is judged against the aims set out above.
-Annual success criteria are reviewed and the Governing Body's Annual Report details the successful implementation of the policy and the effectiveness of the provision.
+Annual success criteria are reviewed and the Academy Board's Annual Report details the successful implementation of the policy and the effectiveness of the provision.
 The Governing Body ensures that it makes appropriate special educational provision for all pupils identified.
-Support provided in response to identified need is detailed in the provision maps.

-The named SEN coordinator for the school is Ruth Connolly.
-The SEN Governor is Rev Dr Joanne Cox-Darling, although the Governing Body as a whole is responsible for making provision for pupils with SEN.
+The named SEN coordinator for the school is Miss Laura Davies.
+The SEN Governor is Mr Nick Rose, although the Academy Board as a whole is responsible for making provision for pupils with SEN. Mrs Ruth Connolly is the CMAT SEN coordinator.

-The Governing Body has adopted the LA admissions criteria and has due regard for the guidance in the Codes of Practice which accompany the SEN and Disability Act 2001.
+The Academy Board has adopted the LA admissions criteria and has due regard for the guidance in the Codes of Practice which accompany the SEN and Disability Act 2001.
 Parents or carers seeking the admission of a pupil with mobility difficulties are advised to approach the school well in advance so that consultations can take place.